 Two Oklahoma high school seniors have been named Chancellor Hans Brisch Scholars for outstanding leadership, civic involvement and academic talent.

-Lindsay Beck, Stroud High School, and Erika Vinson, Warner High School, will each receive a $2,000 award through the Chancellor Hans Brisch Scholarship program.
+JaiCee June Lester, Checotah High School, and Kaden Jake Rhodes, Locust Grove High School, will each receive a $2,000 award through the Chancellor Hans Brisch Scholarship program.

 The Chancellor’s Scholars Program was created in 1990 with private funds.
-The program was renamed in 2006 to honor Brisch, one of Oklahoma’s former higher education chancellors, who served as chancellor of the Oklahoma State System of Higher Education for 15 years.
+The program was renamed in 2006 to honor Brisch, who served as chancellor of the Oklahoma state system of higher education for 15 years.
 Brisch retired in 2003 and passed away in February 2006.

 Lester and Rhodes were selected from nominations made by high school principals statewide.

 “These exceptional students excel academically and prioritize service to others,” said Chancellor Allison D. Garrett.
 “They join an elite group of young Oklahoma leaders who personify distinction in academic achievement and strengthening communities.
 We wish them continued success as they pursue a college degree.”

 Lester actively participates in numerous community service initiatives to make a positive difference in the lives of others.
 She created the Share the Warmth program to collect no-slip socks and blankets for the local nursing home.
 She has volunteered with the Oklahoma Blood Institute, the Salvation Army’s Red Kettle Campaign, Checotah Nursing Center, WISH (Women in Safe Homes), and the Oklahoma Department of Transportation’s statewide clean-up day.
 She also participated in fundraising efforts through the National Honor Society and Student Council.